communitiesuk/fsd2-formulation-ui/docs/prototype-backlog.md

 - [x] Add the Application Questions to the payload of the event

 - [x] (STRETCH) Designer: Capital Spend question is shown with validation hint blank UNLESS fund setup 'capital spend' is 'yes' in which case "Must be NO"

+- [ ] Fix bug where Ringfenced Q does not disappear when deliveryMethod is changed